 Tom Gertin is the GIS and Data Management Lead for Hope One Source (HOS) .
 He holds a Masters in Geoinformatics (GIS) and Geospatial Intelligence from George Mason University and is currently pursuing his PhD there in the same field.

 Much of Tom’s professional career has been spent creating geospatial maps of urban areas.
 Tom then transitioned to researching and developing geospatial technologies.
 This culminated in leading a team of developers in the DARPA Innovation House Project.
-His team created a software-based solution to extract meaningful content from photos, videos, geospatial data, and other imagery-related data, while also contributing to HopeOneSource.
+His team created a software-based solution to extract meaningful content from photos, videos, geospatial data, and other imagery-related data to contribute to HopeOneSource.
 He is currently applying his knowledge of GIS and geospatial intelligence as a contractor at the Department of State.
 Much of his focus is on the MapGive initiative, where Tom advocates for the creation of data in OpenStreetMap to assist humanitarian initiatives.

 Tom is very excited to contribute to Hope One Source.
 He is very interested in data management and how it can be used to make people’s lives easier and more efficient.
 In his spare time he likes to watch movies, exercise, and learn more about web development.

 Anthony Glynn is the Development Lead for Hope One Source (HOS) .
 He is an Information Security Officer at Capital One.
 He holds a Bachelor of Arts from the University of Maryland, as well as a Master’s of Science in Information Systems Technology Management from the George Washington University.

 He was a key contributor to architecting and developing a web content management system that hosts 17 Federal government websites, including several of the most trafficked.
 Now that Anthony is done with graduate school, he wanted to give back using his skills, so he joined HOS.
 He spearheads the development for all new system features.